Thin shrink small outline package

-The Thin Shrink Small Outline Package (TSSOP) is a rectangulardorbin surface mount plastic integrated circuit (IC) package with gull-wing leads.
+The Thin Shrink Small Outline Package (TSSOP) is a rectangular surface mount plastic integrated circuit (IC) package with gull-wing leads.

 Application

 They are suited for applications requiring 1 mm or less mounted height and are commonly used in analog and operational amplifiers, controllers and Drivers, Logic, Memory, and RF/Wireless, Disk drives, video/audio and consumer electronics.

 Physical properties

 The Thin shrink small outline package has a smaller body and smaller lead pitch than the standard SOIC package.
 It is also smaller and thinner than a TSOP with the same lead count.
 Body widths are 3.0 mm, 4.4 mm and 6.1 mm.
 The lead counts range from 8 to 80 pins.
 The lead pitches are 0.5 or 0.65 mm.

 Exposed Pad

 Some TSSOP packages have an exposed pad.
 This is a rectangular metal pad on the bottom side of the package.
 The exposed pad will be soldered on the PCB to transfer heat from the package to the PCB.
 In most applications, the exposed pad is connected to ground.